 Large strangler to 35m reported from lowland and hill forest throughout Borneo described by Berg (2005) as a subspecies of F. crassiramea but here listed as a separate species.
 See below.

 Large leaf averaging 20-38cm long by 10-16cm wide with distinctive venation on the underside.
 There are usually 9-12 pairs of side veins with short straight distinct basal veins, similar to the leaf venation of F .crassiramea, but with extra side veins.

 Large conical figs (3-5cm) grow in pairs in the leaf axils at the ends of the branches.
 Figs ripen greenish yellow to dull reddish and attract hornbills, langurs, and binturongs to feed.
 As with F. crassiramea the fig base is surrounded by prominent bracts.

 Distribution: Common in lowland forests inland throughout Borneo including Danum next to the canopy tower at DVFC.
-F. crassiramea is principally a fig of coastal and peat swamp forest whereas F. stupenda is commonest in lowland dipterocarp forest.
-At Gng Palung one of the more common fig species with a density of approx. 20 adults/km2 (Laman 1995).
+F. crassiramea is principally a fig of coastal and peat swamp forest and river banks whereas F. stupenda is most common in lowland dipterocarp forest.
+At Gng Palung one of the more common fig species with a density of approx. 20 adults/km 2 (Laman 1995).
 At Lambir the 8th commonest strangler with 8 individuals in the 52 ha plot.
 Harrison (2005)